 Insurance is Complicated.
 You Need a Guide.

 Hurricane season is a stark reminder how important it is to be prepared in advance.
 With powerful hurricanes such as Hurricane Michael, Hurricane Sally, and Hurricane Ian that have ravaged our beautiful coastlines in the previous years, it is a stark reminder that the time to prepare for a hurricane is well before it strikes.
 Your home is your most significant investment and, while purchasing the right type and amount of coverage is essential, knowing the right steps to take both before and after a storm can help ensure you do not lose more than your deductible and recover what you are entitled to on your insurance claim.
-If you have suffered damage to your home or business from a fire, flood, wind, or storms like Hurricane Michael or Sally, ask yourself: have you inventoried your belongings, collected receipts, taken photos?
+If you have suffered damage to your home or business from a fire, flood, wind, or storms like Hurricane Michael, Sally, or Ian ask yourself: have you inventoried your belongings, collected receipts, taken photos?
 DOWNLOAD our free After the Storm guide for helpful tips on how to best document your damages and file a thorough and timely insurance claim.

 Preparing for a Storm

 It's not something you want to think about when preparing for a storm, but taking steps to make sure you take and preserve photos and video documentation of the status of your home and belongings before the storm hits is the best way to improve your ability to fully recover on your insurance claim after the storm.

 Will Your Damage from the Storm be Covered?